belcboo/MERRN-Boilerplate/README.md

 ### API answer on success:

-On success you're gonna receive a token, the goal is to use this token to authenticate the user that you just registered.
+On success you're gonna receive a token,you can use this token to authenticate the user that you just registered.

 - Return status: 200 Ok
 - JSON Response example: